Revealing cosmological fluctuations in 21cm intensity maps with MeerKLASS: from maps to power spectra: Signal detections

 \subsection{Pursuit of a HI auto-correlation power spectrum detection}

-Previous single-dish intensity mapping experiments have been dominated by thermal noise at all scales, but with MeerKLASS we are now crossing the threshold where the cosmological \hi\ fluctuations begin to dominate the expected thermal noise on large scales with the L-band deep field observations. \autoref{fig:HIauto_power} shows the predicted \hi-only auto-power spectrum from the deep field (grey dotted line), compared to an estimate of the thermal noise (red solid line) obtained from Gaussian random realisations using the known observational time within each map pixel.
+Previous single-dish intensity mapping experiments have been dominated by thermal noise at all scales, but with MeerKLASS we are now crossing the threshold where the cosmological \hi\ fluctuations begin to dominate the expected thermal noise on large scales with the L-band deep field observations.

-On large scales ($k\txteq{\lesssim}0.15\,h{\rm Mpc}^{-1}$), the cosmological \hi\ power is predicted to exceed the thermal noise, and the total expected power (black dashed line) can be approximated by the sum of the two contributions.
-The data follow this expectation closely, with a small (${\sim}\,2$) mean residual factor between the model and the MeerKLASS measurements (blue data points) across all $k$.
-This represents the tightest upper limit to date on the \hi\ auto-power on large scales \cite[a detection of a \hi\ auto power spectrum has been reported in][on smaller scales]{Paul:2023yrr}.
+\autoref{fig:HIauto_power} shows the MeerKLASS \textit{auto}-power spectrum from the deep field (blue data points) compared to a modelled prediction of a \hi-only auto-power (grey dotted line), and an estimate of the thermal noise (red solid line) obtained from Gaussian random realisations using the known observational time within each map pixel.
+On large scales ($k\txteq{\lesssim}0.15\,h{\rm Mpc}^{-1}$).
+The cosmological \hi\ power is predicted to exceed the thermal noise, and the total expected power (black dashed line) can be approximated by the sum of the two contributions.
+The data follow this expectation closely, with a small (${\sim}\,2$) mean residual factor between the model and the MeerKLASS measurements across all $k$.
+This represents the tightest upper limit to date on the \hi\ auto-power on large scales (a detection of a \hi\ auto power spectrum has been reported in \citet{Paul:2023yrr} on smaller scales, and now also in \citet{CHIME:2025cee}, again on smaller scales).

 The MeerKLASS collaboration is pursuing several routes for improvement in future work, including splitting the data into independent sub-sets (different dishes and scan times) to isolate and mitigate systematics.
 A more dedicated auto-correlation study will be presented in upcoming work \citep{MatildeAutoPk}, which will build upon this first result and push towards a robust measurement of the \hi\ auto-power.